Summer 2016 MinnAqua Internships

 How to apply

-Interviews will be held in person or may be arranged as a phone interview in mid-March 2014.
+Interviews will be held in person or may be arranged as a phone interview in mid-February, 2016.
 Students should contact their advisor, Cooperative Education, or Placement Office for academic internship procedures and eligibility.